You can find key deadlines for registration and payment on the Registrar's office page.

 - You will not be able to register online for a course for which you have been previously registered.
 These may include courses taken by audit and courses dropped with or without grade.
-You must contact the Advising Center to add these courses.
+You must contact the Academic Advising to add these courses.

 - You will receive a confirmation message when a course has been successfully added or dropped.
 Review your completed schedule to make sure everything is listed correctly.
 A schedule of more than 18 hours is considered an overload and must be approved.
-Please contact the Advising Center for more information.
+Please contact the Academic Advising for more information.

 NOTE: Ph.D. students (stage1 or 2) must register by the same deadlines, using the registration forms they receive.
 View and download the PDF PhD Registration Form.
 Contact email@example.com for more information.

 To register for a course that is already full, add yourself to the waiting list for that course.
 Once on the waiting list, you can register for an alternative section of the same course, or for another course in the same time slot as the wait-listed course.
 The sequence of registering is critical: You must register for the wait-listed course first!
 You may not put yourself on the wait-list for more than one section of the same course.